 Developing the right setting for interviews is an essential factor for hiring success.
 Distractions and last-minute schedule conflicts can tank an interview quickly.

 During one particular job interview, I sat at the head of a long meeting table with managers from each department peering back at me.
 The hiring manager explained that once the owner was available, she would “float on through” to complete her part of the interview.
-The unknown of her arrival made for an air of uneasiness in the room, however, each of us waiting for the door to fly open at any moment.
+The unknown of her arrival made for an air of uneasiness in the room, with each of us waiting for the door to fly open at any moment.

 When it comes to the interview environment itself, it’s critical to create a space that invites the candidate to relax and converse.
 Bustling coffee shops or busy meeting rooms can be unsettling for one-on-one discussions.